 The ultimate aim of everything you do is to create a memorable experience for your customer.
 And importantly, one that they want to rave about and come back for.
 Particularly with the advent of social media, there can be too big an emphasis on the short term gimmick of the ‘new’.
 As Jim Collins observed “New is often overvalued compared to great”.
 I will certainly come to see something new if it looks interesting, but I will only come back if it is great.
 In a saturated market like London, even genuinely very good places are unlikely to get me back regularly.
 There are only a handful of places that I will seek out on a regular basis.
 How can you create this sort of fan base for your business?

 One important thing to realise is that your customer experience is actually delivered by several different overlapping disciplines rather than people working in isolation.
-For more on this, including what those disciplines are, see our blog post on mapping the customer dining experience (link here).
+For more on this, including what those disciplines are, see our blog post on mapping the customer dining experience.

 The core of good hospitality

-This should be an obvious one, but all too often it gets lost when people think about what makes a successful restaurant.
-Hospitality is a people centred business.
+This should be an obvious one, but all too often it gets lost when people think about what makes a restaurant successful.
+Hospitality is a people-centered business.
 In the context of a restaurant, it is the act of welcoming someone into your home and cooking them a meal…but for most concepts, it is not the meal that is the most important thing, but in fact the manner of the invitation and how someone is treated before, during and after their visit.

 You are never done